openshift/enhancements/enhancements/installer/aws-custom-edge-machineset-local-zones.md

 Test steps:

-- Create a VPC in the Region selected by the CI lease pool
 - Choose randomly one Local Zone location in the Region
 - Opt-in the Zone Group for the selected zone
+- Create a VPC in the Region selected by the CI lease pool
-- Create subnets into 3 zones in the Region (Example: `us-east-1a`, `us-east-1b`, `us-east-1c`)
+- Reuse the chain [`shared-vpc`](ipi-aws-pre-sharednetwork) to create subnets into zones in the Region (Example: `us-east-1b`, `us-east-1c`)
 - Create subnets into selected Local zone
-- Create the `install-config.yaml` selecting all subnet IDs (regular and local zones)
+- Reuse the step to create the `install-config.yaml` selecting all subnet IDs (regular and local zones)
 - Create the cluster
 - Run `openshift-e2e-test` step